• Home

 • Examples (Optional): Provide sample inputs and outputs to demonstrate expected behavior.

-Instructions can take the form of questions, requests, or statements.
-They should be clearly defined and specific about the task to be performed.
+Instructions can be framed as questions, requests, or statements.
+They should clearly and specifically describe the task to be performed.
 Instructions can be placed at either the beginning or end of the prompt.

 When accuracy is critical, it's best to instruct the model to respond only if it is confident in its answer.